cschultheiss/Multicarving/README.md

    - multi.carve.group: Function to execute the whole multicarving process for groups, i.e. selecting a model and performing groupwise inference on each split as well as           calculate multicarving p-values.
 Must at least provide predictor matrix (x) and response vector (y) and a list of vectors for the groups that shall be tested.
    - multi.carve.ci.saturated: Function to determine multicarving confidence intervals using the saturated viewpoint, i.e. selecting a model and infering on each split as         well as calculate multicarving p-values and confindence intervals afterwards.
 Must at least provide predictor matrix (x) and response vector (y).

 optimal_inference.R: Routines to calculate carving p-values.
-Does the necessary preprocessing as well as the evaluation of \n the MCMC samples.
+Does the necessary preprocessing as well as the evaluation of the MCMC samples.

 sample_from_truncated.R: Hit-and-run MCMC sampler for truncated, multivariate, white Gaussian.